Ranked #111 car in the UK · SUV (EV) · 4,903 units sold last year

 Forecourt score

-The BYD Atto 3 loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is excellent, 83 out of 100, ahead of 80% of the cars we track.
+The BYD Atto 3 loses value faster than most cars.
+Its MOT-based reliability is good — an MOT score of 74/100.
 On three-year value retention it ranks better than 8% of models.

 Pick your version